RobinJames25/Simple-Calculator/README.md

     License

 How to Run Locally

 Clone the repository or download the project ZIP:

 git clone https://github.com/RobinJames25/simple-calculator.git

-    Navigate to the project folder:
+Navigate to the project folder.

 cd simple-calculator

-    Open the index.html file in your web browser.
+ pen the index.html file in your web browser.

 ![Screenshot from 2025-04-28 12-16-19](https://github.com/user-attachments/assets/99da70af-90d9-46b5-9538-b62cfda894bd)

 This project is open source and available under the MIT License.